eezipc/fullstackframeworks-django/README.md

 ## Contact

 * The form has the address and phone number on the side.
-* The form contains five inputs; first name, last name, email, reason and message.
+* The form contains three inputs; name, email and message.
-* The form uses formkeep.
+* The form uses django forms and sends emails to a gmail account.

 ## Success (success.html)